 The Unexpected Results

-Something that might seem counterintuitive is the fact that researchers did not find a relationship between quantitative ability and poker skill.
+It might seem counter-intuitive, but researchers did not find a relationship between quantitative ability and poker skill.

 That means you don’t have to be good in math to be good at poker.
 There are two possible explanations for this finding:

 First, you need only rather simple math for poker.
-In order to evaluate the chances of winning a poker player:
+To evaluate the chances of winning a poker player:

 (a) simply adds up the number of remaining cards in the undealt deck that could complete the hand being created,

 (b) judges the likelihood that these cards will appear in the five community cards, and